- Home/

 Holiday rates

 Dog walking services are in demand during holidays.
-If you're planning to go out of town and need someone to walk your pet, you must plan well.
+If you’re planning to go out of town and need someone to walk your pet, you must plan well.
 Most handlers charge more on holidays.
-The availability of their services might be limited, so if you want to book your favourite dog walker, make sure to notify them promptly.
+Their services may be limited, so if you want to book your favourite dog walker, make sure to notify them promptly.

-- Safety and proper handling: Many are pet first aid/CPR certified, so they can respond quickly in heat-related issues, minor injuries, or sudden distress.
+Many are pet first aid/CPR certified, so they can respond quickly to heat-related issues, minor injuries, or sudden distress.
 That level of preparedness isn’t standard with casual walkers.

-- Reliable accountability: Pros treat dog walking like real work, not a hobby, so they follow routines, show up on time, and stick to agreed instructions.
+Pros treat dog walking like real work, not a hobby, so they follow routines, show up on time, and stick to agreed-upon instructions.
 If something needs adjusting, they communicate clearly and document changes.
 You’re working with someone who understands responsibility.

-- Screened and experienced walkers: If you hire through reputable services, most perform background checks and confirm references before letting anyone be on the platform.
+If you hire through reputable services, most conduct background checks and verify references before allowing anyone on the platform.
 This ensures that you get experienced walkers who have handled everything from energetic puppies to reactive rescues.

 Opt for group walks